redis/jedis/docs/failover.md

 You can also configure Jedis to retry failed calls to Redis.
 Once a maximum number of retries have been exhausted, the circuit breaker will record a failure.
-When the circuit breaker reaches its failure threshold, a failover is triggered.
+When the circuit breaker reaches its failure threshold, a failover will be triggered on the subsequent operation.

 The remainder of this guide describes: